 Thanks to the popularity of HGTV and shows like Fixer Upper, shiplap is back and in popular demand.
 Shiplap isn't a recent invention, however.
-Used for years under plaster walls and as siding for outdoor buildings, shiplap has been decorating our living spaces for quite some time.
+Used for years under plaster walls, siding for outdoor buildings, and shiplap backsplash, shiplap has been decorating our living spaces for quite some time.

 And it's no wonder, because this gorgeous wood lends character and charm to any living space.
 Whether it's a kitchen, living room, or bedroom; shiplap is the versatile accent piece for any room.
 With low material cost and easy installation, it won't stretch the budget either.